Bofner/Vigilante-Up-To-Jump/README.md

 # Vigilante Up To Jump
 A patch for the Sega Master System game Vigilante, by Irem, that changes the controls.
+Requested by Elfor!

 In the unpathed version, one must use both the 1 and 2 buttons in order to jump, while the UP button on the D-Pad has no purpose.
 This hack just adds the ability to jump using the UP button on the D-Pad.
 You can still jump with the 1 and 2 buttons.